-The early-day forest rangers were men born to saddle and trail, rugged cowboys, trappers, and woodsmen, who could shoe horses, throw a diamond hitch, shoot, and ride with the best in the West.
-They were outdoorsmen who knew intimately the language of American built up a loyalty and devotion to public service that have endured through the years.
+The early-day Forest Rangers were men born to saddle and trail, rugged cowboys, trappers, and woodsmen, who could shoe horses, throw a diamond hitch, shoot, and ride with the best in the West.
+They were outdoorsmen who knew intimately the language of American forests.
+As pioneer protectors of your forest lands, they built up a loyalty and devotion to public service that have endured through the years.
 Their big job was to keep your newly established forests free from fire, game poachers, and timber and range trespassers.